fdescollonges/IBM-Cloud-Containers-Workshop/Questions-Answers/README.md

 Placement policy in IBM MultiCloud Manager will define the number of clusters on wich your application will be deployed.
 You can set that policy to 1 to ensure that only one cluster will run this app.

-In case of failure of the cluster running this app, MCM will redeploy the application on another eligible cluster (based on all placements other policies)
+Note : *This need to be checked, in case of failure of the cluster running this app, MCM will redeploy the application on another eligible cluster (based on all placements other policies)*

 ### How to deploy IBM Integration Bus (IIB)) in ICP